Malta is an archipelago located in the Mediterranean Sea approx. 93 km south of Sicily and about 300 km North of Libya.

 Malta has managed to maintain a relatively low unemployment rate, mainly due to continued growth and policies that encourage continuous training of the workforce.
 On a global scale, Malta is ranked sixth in incoming foreign direct investment and among the top twenty of the countries most likely to maintain economic growth over the medium and long term.

-The climate in Malta is subtropical in Mediterranean, with long, warm, dry and very sunny summers and small, mild and slightly rainy winters.
+The climate in Malta is subtropical in the Mediterranean, with long, warm, dry and very sunny summers and small, mild and slightly rainy winters.
 This type of climate is characteristic of most of the counties in the Mediterranean basin.
 The weather in Malta is constant and the average temperature is 22-23 ° C during the day, while during the night it is 15 ° C.

 Malta in brief